-Another of Wrexham’s popular annual festivals – the Carnival of Words literary festival with a difference – was forced to cancel its live events at the end of April due to Covid-19.
-But thanks to the willingness of some of the scheduled authors, the organisers were still able to bring us a whole week of online entertainment – and with some staggering results.
+Another of Wrexham’s popular annual festivals cancelled its live events at the end of April due to Covid-19.
+Thanks to the willingness of some, the organisers were still able to bring a whole week of online entertainment.

-The Carnival, now in its sixth year, is run through Wrexham’s Library Services and a small team of volunteers, supported by Waterstones, with donations from local businesses and Literature Wales.
-It aims to bring first-class authors to audiences across our various Wrexham communities and has gone from strength to strength each year.
+The Carnival, now in its sixth year, is run through Wrexham’s Library Services and a small team of volunteers.
+They are supported by Waterstones, with donations from local businesses and Literature Wales.
+It aims to bring first-class authors to audiences across our various Wrexham communities.
+It has gone from strength to strength each year.